На русском языке

 R_p = \frac{ k \Gamma m_p}{2 c^2 }=0.87 \cdot 10^{-15} m,

-here ~ m_p is the proton mass, ~ c is the speed of light, ~ k is the coefficient depending on the distribution of matter, in the case of the uniform matter density of the proton ~ k=0.6 .
+here ~ m_p is proton mass, ~ c is speed of light, ~ k is a coefficient depending on distribution of matter, in the case of uniform matter density of proton ~ k=0.6 .
 According to the self-consistent model [7] [8] for the proton ~ k=0.62 .

 The obtained value ~R_p coincides with the experimentally obtained sizes of the proton and the neutron, [9] confirming the validity of the idea of strong gravitation.
-At the same time the given equality implies the explanation of the essence of the rest energy of bodies as the energy associated with the strong gravitation of the nucleons of the bodies’ matter.
-According to the mass–energy equivalence, the rest energy of the nucleon is proportional to its mass.
-On the other hand, the total energy of the nucleon includes the energy of the strong gravitational field which is proportional to the squared mass, and the internal energy of the nucleon matter which is proportional to the matter mass in the expression for the kinetic energy.
+At the same time the given equality implies explanation of essence of rest energy of bodies as the energy associated with the strong gravitation of nucleons of the bodies’ matter.
+According to the mass–energy equivalence, the rest energy of nucleon is proportional to its mass.
+On the other hand, the total energy of nucleon includes the energy of strong gravitational field which is proportional to the squared mass, and internal energy of nucleon matter which is proportional to the matter mass in expression for kinetic energy.
 As a result, the total energy is proportional only to the mass just as well as the rest energy.

-On the comparison of the maximum angular momentum of the strong gravitational field and the angular momentum of the proton with the uniform matter distribution another estimate of the proton radius is based: [10]
+On comparison of maximum angular momentum of strong gravitational field and angular momentum of proton with uniform matter distribution, another estimate of the proton radius is based: [10]

 R_p = \frac{ 5 \Gamma m_p}{21 c^2 }=0.67 \cdot 10^{-15} m.

-As the model of emerging of strong gravitation the modernized Le Sage's theory of gravitation is used, which becomes universal taking into account the Theory of Infinite Hierarchical Nesting of Matter.
+As a model of emerging of strong gravitation modernized Le Sage's theory of gravitation is used, which becomes universal taking into account the Theory of Infinite Hierarchical Nesting of Matter.
 [11] [12]

-At the stellar scale level of matter the analogues of nucleons are neutron stars, the integrity of which is maintained by the ordinary force of gravitation and the pressure force in the matter arising from the repulsion of the nucleons from each other.
-Similarly, in the matter of nucleons the compensation of the strong gravitation and the internal pressure force takes place (see the substantial neutron model and the substantial proton model).
-In this picture, for the stability of nucleons and describing their properties quarks are not required, in contrast to the standard quantum chromodynamics.
-At the same time in the model of quark quasiparticles the quarks are seen not as real particles inside hadrons but as quasiparticles, the constituent elements of the hadrons’ matter which carry the mass, charge and magnetic moment.
-This ensures the observed symmetry of hadron properties.
-In turn, the quarks themselves can be reduced to the combinations of two hadronic phases of the matter.
-[13] The analysis of the Regge hadron families also shows that they can be explained by taking into account the quantization of the spin and the matter state of the particles, retained by the strong gravitational field.
+At the stellar scale level of matter the analogues of nucleons are neutron stars, the integrity of which is maintained by ordinary force of gravitation and pressure force in the matter arising from the repulsion of nucleons from each other.
+Similarly, in the matter of nucleons compensation of strong gravitation and internal pressure force takes place (see substantial neutron model and substantial proton model).
+In this picture, for stability of nucleons and describing their properties quarks are not required, in contrast to standard quantum chromodynamics.
+At the same time in the model of quark quasiparticles the quarks are seen not as real particles inside hadrons but as quasiparticles, the constituent elements of hadrons’ matter which carry the mass, charge and magnetic moment.
+This ensures observed symmetry of hadron properties.
+In turn, the quarks themselves can be reduced to combinations of two hadronic phases of matter.
+[13] Analysis of Regge hadron families also shows that they can be explained by taking into account quantization of spin and matter state of particles, retained by strong gravitational field.

 Electron

-Strong gravitation significantly affects the construction of the model of the electron, leading to the substantial model of this particle.
-In particular, the electron charge is so large, that strong gravitation is not able to keep the electron matter from the Coulomb electric force of repulsion of the charges.
-Therefore, the stability of the electron in the atom is possible only in the form of a scattered electron cloud (disc) and due to the forces of attraction to the nucleus from strong gravitation and the nuclear charge.
-Another fact, the quantization of energy levels and of the orbital angular momentum of the electron in the atom, is explained based on the condition that the flux of kinetic energy of the motion of electron matter around the nucleus is equal to the sum of the energy fluxes from the strong gravitation and the electromagnetic field.
-[13] This leads to the stationary states of the electron in the atom, in which it does not produce emission.
-For the hydrogen atom it is also found that the magnetic energy of the nucleus in the magnetic field of the electron equals the energy of the nucleus’ spin in the torsion field of strong gravitation of the electron in case of limiting rotation of the nucleus.
+Strong gravitation significantly affects the construction of model of electron, leading to substantial model of this particle.
+In particular, the electron charge is so large, that strong gravitation is not able to keep the electron matter from the Coulomb electric force of repulsion.
+Therefore, stability of electron in atom is possible only in the form of a scattered electron cloud (disc) and due to forces of attraction to nucleus from strong gravitation and from electric force between electron and nucleus charges.
+Another fact, the quantization of energy levels and of orbital angular momentum of electron in atom, is explained based on the condition that the flux of kinetic energy of rotation of electron matter around nucleus is equal to the sum of the energy fluxes from the strong gravitation and electromagnetic field.
+[13] This leads to stationary states of electron in atom, in which it does not produce emission.
+For the hydrogen atom it is also found that magnetic energy of nucleus in magnetic field of electron equals the energy of the nucleus’ spin in the torsion field of strong gravitation of the electron in case of limiting rotation of the nucleus.
 [7]

-The experiments with the scattering of nucleons on each other allow us to estimate the effective potential of strong interaction acting between these particles.
+The experiments with scattering of nucleons on each other allow us to estimate the effective potential of strong interaction acting between these particles.
 [14] As the distance decreases the interaction force increases rapidly.
-To describe this force the gravitational model of strong interaction is used, in which the nuclear forces are the sum of the attraction from the strong gravitation, the repulsion of the nucleon spins due to the torsion field of strong gravitation, as well as from the action of electromagnetic forces.
-At short distances, the repulsive force of the spins dominates, which is inversely proportional to the fourth and then the fifth degree of the distance.
-At large distances, there is attraction of the nucleons, mainly from the strong gravitation.
-At distances close to the radius of the nucleon, the neutron and the proton are in the equilibrium state, which gives the deuteron as the simplest atomic nucleus with two nucleons.
-[13] Taking into account the strong gravitation allows us to construct the model of simplest nuclei and their geometric configuration, as well as to explain the dependence of the specific binding energy of atomic nuclei on their atomic number due to the saturation effect of the strong gravitational energy and the increase of the electrical repulsive energy of protons.
+To describe this force the gravitational model of strong interaction is used, in which nuclear forces are a sum of attraction from the strong gravitation, the repulsion of nucleon spins due to the torsion field of strong gravitation, as well as from the action of electromagnetic forces.
+At short distances, the repulsive force of the spins dominates, which is inversely proportional to the fourth and then the fifth degree of distance.
+At large distances, there is attraction of nucleons, mainly from the strong gravitation.
+At distances close to the radius of a nucleon, the neutron and the proton are in equilibrium state, which gives deuteron as simplest atomic nucleus with two nucleons.
+[13] Taking into account the strong gravitation allows us to construct model of simplest nuclei and their geometric configuration, as well as to explain dependence of specific binding energy of atomic nuclei on their atomic number due to saturation effect of the strong gravitational energy and increase of electrical repulsive energy of protons.

 Strange particles